rmcanany/SolidEdgeHousekeeper/README.md

 **Example PowerShell program**

 This is a program we use to help automate testing of Tasks.
 Its only function is to display log file names.
-The logs are manually inspected by the user.
+The logs are manually inspected by the technician (me).

 ```
 $HousekeeperCLIPath = "C:\CAD\SolidEdgeHousekeeper-v2026.2\HousekeeperCLI.exe"